KronBjorn/SixInchRack/README.md

 - http://www.thingiverse.com/thing:2105698 Beaglebone Black

 ##I want to make a new cabinet for my favourite module
-Start by inspecting this file for inspiration: usb_back.scad
+Start by inspecting this file for inspiration _usb_back.scad_, and take a look at the how to section below.

-1. Create a new file that includes <sixinch_library.scad>
+1. Create a new file that includes _sixinch_library.scad_
 2. Customize all the parts needed for your cabinet
 3. Create a new folder with you project, and anything else needed like print descriptions
 4. If you like, create a Thingiverse build with pictures and your stl, and add a link in this file